piyushxp/piyushxp/README.md

 - ⚡ Fun fact: ...
 -->

-I am **Piyush Mahapatra** ,a 👨‍💻 Software Developer, and a Lifelong learner.
+I am **Piyush Mahapatra** ,a passionate Software Developer, and a Lifelong learner.
 I have been working in MERN Stack and  my dream is to make projects that in the cross domain of Science and Softwares.

 - 🔭 I’m currently working as a Software Developer in **Tericsoft**
 - 🌱 I’m currently learning React Native